 Note: If you are still seeing Waiting on CNAME Records, be aware that it could take as long as 24 hours for the DNS settings to update.

 Configuring CNAME records in SharpSpring is only part of the overall DKIM setup process.
 To complete configuring CNAME records, you will need to do so outside of SharpSpring.
 While SharpSpring can verify if you have correctly configured the CNAME with a registrar or hosting provider, SharpSpring cannot provide CNAME configuration procedures for individual hosting providers.

 As the CNAME configuration process varies for each hosting provider, you will need to refer to the help documentation provided by the individual providers.
 You will need to do so for each hosting provider of the website you are adding a CNAME record for.
 As such, website owners must log in to their hosting provider accounts and configure CNAME records there.

 The following external documentation links will redirect to CNAME configuration articles for more popular registrars and hosting providers.
 However, this is by no means a complete list.
 If your provider is not listed, refer to their help documentation on CNAME configuration.

 For more information on registrar or hosting provider CNAME configuration, contact your registrar or hosting provider.

 |Q: What are CNAME records?

 A: A CNAME (Canonical Name) record is a type of resource record in the DNS (Domain Name System) used to specify that a domain name is an alias for another domain, which is considered the canonical domain.
 SharpSpring's CNAME records are as follows:

-are a type of DNS record that identify
+a type of DNS record that identify which mail

 • Both s1._domainkey and s2._domainkey are used for DKIM authentication.
 These